abhyuday1212/Sync-Sphere/README.md

 ```
 - Now Rename .confi.env to .env

-- Add the Prerequisite asked their.Since we are working with payment architecture so we cannot provide the secret_client_id and client_secret.
+- Add the Prerequisite asked their.
+Since we are working with payment architecture so we cannot provide the secret data of client_id and client_secret.

 # 4.0 Run Project